 Financial risks are those that directly affect the revenue of an organisation.
 Two common risks that often occur include the interruption of activity and breaks in the supply chain.
 A weakened link in the supply chain can be caused by many external factors including natural disasters, market evolutions, the financial health of suppliers, bad anticipation of the demand, obsolete technologies and an increase in costs of raw materials.

 Here are the top financial risks companies are concerned with:

 It’s interesting to see that back in 2018, only 14% of companies ranked human diseases as a concern for interruption activity.
 We’ve witnessed first-hand how COVID-19 disrupted almost every industry and I expect this percentage will rise considerably post 2020.

 Risks specific to social media:

 The emergence of social media has also given rise to new types of risks that are directly related to the public's use of social networks.
 One example of this is fraud.
 Over the last few years, numerous cases of social media fraud have come to light, however, the best known is undoubtedly that suffered by Associated Press.
 In 2013, one of their Twitter accounts was hacked.
 Messages announcing a double explosion at the White House were published and quickly retweeted by thousands of people.
 Although the truth in the message was quickly denied by the press organisation, by that point the damage had been done.
-The index of Dow Jones Industrial Average fell by 150 points in minutes, representing a loss of about $150 billion dollars.
+The market fell by 150 points in minutes, representing a loss of about $150 billion dollars.
 This goes to show the importance of not underestimating the damage of fake news and the speedy response needed to minimize the damage.

 Since this example, we’ve seen many other cases where companies that have fallen victim to fraud and fake news; many also subsequently saw a drop in their share price as a result.